elcritch/figdraw/README.md

 ## Status

-This repo is actively evolving.
-The OpenGL backend is the primary implementation (`src/figdraw/opengl/`).
+This repo is actively evolving and the public API is still in flux.
+The OpenGL backend is the only supported renderer right now (`src/figdraw/opengl/`).

+Expect breaking changes and lean on the examples/tests for the most current usage patterns.

 ## Requirements

 - Nim `>= 2.0.10` (ARC/ORC-based memory managers; required by `src/figdraw/common/rchannels.nim`)
 - OpenGL (desktop GL by default; GLES/emscripten shader paths via `-d:useOpenGlEs` and/or `-d:emscripten`)
-- Dependencies are managed by Atlas (see `nim.cfg` and `deps/`), though should work with Nimble
+- Dependencies are managed by Atlas (see `nim.cfg` and `deps/`); Nimble is not supported

 ## Quick Start

-Dependencies are managed via Atlas (not Nimble).
+Dependencies are managed via Atlas.
 Atlas generates `nim.cfg` and populates `deps/`.

 ```sh
 # Try the repo: